-There is one language in the Mongolian group that still maintains the planetary names for the days of the week: Kalmyk, which is closely related to the Oirat form of Mongolian.
+There is one language in the Mongolian group that has not adopted numbered names and still exclusively maintains the planetary names for the days of the week: Kalmyk, which is closely related to the Oirat form of Mongolian.
 It is spoken in Kalmykia in Russia, where it has been standardised with a different Cyrillic orthography from Mongolian and Buryat.

 The Tibetan names survive at Tuesday, Thursday, Friday, and Saturday.
-For Sunday, Monday and Wednesday, Kalmyk uses native Mongolian words'.
-(For details, see Note 13: The Seven Luminaries in Mongolian).
+For Sunday, Monday and Wednesday, Kalmyk uses native Mongolian names.

 Mongolian & Buryat